cross-solution/YawikDocs/source/installation.rst

 Modules are coming with there own ``config`` directory.
 Configuration files of modules can be named ``*.config.php``.
 This allows you to split configurations into sections.
-E.g. a router.config.php file sould contain an assoziative array defining routing specific things.
+E.g. a router.config.php file should contain an associative array defining routing specific things.